openxla/stablehlo/docs/spec_draft.md

 `num_replicas = 4` and `num_partitions = 2`, `flattened_ids` will produce
 `[[(0, 0), (0, 1), (1, 0), (1, 1)], [(2, 0), (2, 1), (3, 0), (3, 1)]]`.

+### Replica and Partition of a program

+Multiple instances of a compiled StableHLO program could be running to exploit data parallelism.
+Each instance is called a replica identified uniquely using replica id (`rid`).
+In addition, several different StableHLO programs can be executed together to exploit "Multiple Program Multiple Data" (MPMD) style parallelism and these are called partitions each of which is identified uniquely using a partition id (`pid`).

 ## Errors

 StableHLO programs are validated through an extensive set of constraints for